WelSimLLC/welsim.github.io/collections/_posts/2026-09-24-running-calculix-solver-using-welsim.md

 author: "[SimLet](https://twitter.com/getwelsim)"
 ---

 CalculiX is a classic open-source, general-purpose finite element solver licensed under the GPL.
 It supports linear and nonlinear static, dynamic, thermal, and contact analyses, and is natively compatible with the Abaqus INP input file format.
-It is widely used in university research and small-to-medium-sized enterprise simulations.
+From university research to small-to-medium-sized enterprise simulations, CalculiX is widely used.

-As a general-purpose CAE pre- and post-processing software, WELSIM features built-in pre-processing support for CalculiX: users can either one-click export CalculiX INP input scripts for offline calculation or directly call the CalculiX solver within the WELSIM graphical user interface to complete computations, streamlining the workflow of "CAD import -> mesh -> material -> boundary conditions -> solving."
+As a general-purpose CAE pre and post-processing software, WELSIM features native pre-processing support for CalculiX: users can either export CalculiX INP input scripts for offline calculation with a single click, or directly call the CalculiX solver within the WELSIM graphical user interface to complete computations, streamlining the workflow of "CAD import -> mesh -> material -> boundary conditions -> solving."

-This article outlines the steps for co-solving finite element models using both software applications under the Windows operating system.
+This article outlines the steps for co-solving finite element models utilizing both software applications under the Windows operating system.

 ## Software Preparation
-Download and install the latest version of WELSIM; this blog uses the 2026R3 development version as an example.
+Download and install the latest version of WELSIM; this blog's example uses the 2026R3 development version.
 <p align="center">
   <img src="\assets\blog\20260924\welsim_calculix_github_download.png" alt="welsim_calculix_github_download" />
 </p>

 The CalculiX solver can be downloaded as a pre-compiled package from the official website (www.calculix.de) or GitHub.
 After extraction, you will find the solver executable files in the bin folder: ccx.exe (serial) and ccx_MT.exe (multi-threaded parallel version).
 Users do not need to modify any of the extracted CalculiX files.
-Please note that you should avoid placing the CalculiX folder on the system drive (such as the C drive), and the absolute path of the folder should not be excessively long.
+Please avoid placing the CalculiX folder on the system drive (such as the C drive) and refrain from having an excessively long absolute folder path.

 ## Path Configuration
-When invoking the CalculiX solver via WELSIM for the first time, you need to briefly configure the CalculiX path.
+When executing the CalculiX solver via WELSIM for the first time, you need to briefly configure the CalculiX path.
 The steps are as follows:
 1.Open the WELSIM software, and click Preferences in the menu or toolbar.
 <p align="center">
   <img src="\assets\blog\20260924\welsim_calculix_preferences.png" alt="welsim_calculix_preferences" />